Serialcomms/Serial-Ports-in-VBA6-legacy-for-2022/README.md

 Getting Serial (COM) Ports working as intended in VBA can be surprisingly difficult in certain usage scenarios.

-New Functions for 2022 work in Excel, Word and Access (Windows versions only) with Macros enabled.
+New functions here work in Excel, Word and Access (Windows versions only) with Macros enabled.

 No plug-ins, DLLs, ActiveX, licences, payments or registrations are required.

 <details><summary>More Information</summary>
 <p>

-The legacy nature of serial comms is such that many existing VBA solutions are now rather dated with references to defunct web sites etc.
+The legacy of serial comms means that many existing VBA solutions are now time-expired with links to defunct web sites etc.

-A fresh start based largely on Microsoft's Win32 API calls and documentation.
+A fresh start for 2022, based largely on Microsoft's Win32 API calls and documentation.

 Cloned from https://github.com/serialcomms/Serial-Ports-in-VBA-new-for-2022.git and modified for VBA6.